Skip to content

 Usage: pyrrha fs-cg [OPTIONS] ROOT_DIRECTORY

-disassembler and extract the call graph.It then results all call references across binaries.
+call graph, and resolves all call references across binaries.